mschoch/tuq/README.md

             }
         }
     ]

+Reformat the result row into new document, including an array.

+    unql-couchbase> SELECT { "beer-name": doc.name, "abv_ibu_array": [doc.abv, doc.ibu] } FROM beer-sample LIMIT 1 OFFSET 5
+    [
+        {
+            "abv_ibu_array": [
+                0,
+                5.8
+            ],
+            "beer-name": "Old BullDog Extra Special"
+        }
+    ]

+Show a query with a WHERE clause.
+This one not matching any rows, returning empty result set.

     unql-couchbase> SELECT FROM beer-sample WHERE doc.abv > 12 && doc.abv < 12.1
     []

+Show a similar query that does match rows.

     unql-couchbase> SELECT FROM beer-sample WHERE doc.abv > 12 && doc.abv < 12.2
     [
         {